BattlegroundsLG/urbanops.github.com/readme.md

 Backups of template files will be kept here to ensure that the configuration adjustments can be reverted if needed.

+## Installation

+Making sure that you select the "Basic" theme for Scriptogr.am (which is default), replace the html content with the index.html provided in this repo.

+Simple, huh?

                             .       .
                             / `.   .' \
                     .---.  <    > <    >  .---.